How to make edibles with cannabis wax

 Concentrates are known for having extremely high levels of THC or CBD.
 With levels up to 90% THC, it’s important to build up your use within your meals.
 This will also give you a chance to better understand how much you enjoy within a meal.

 Wax can also be added to any drink — well, any non-alcoholic drink.
 Generally waxes don’t dissolve well mixed into alcohol and may leave you with a glob of wax in the bottom of your cup.
 They do pair really well with a morning cup of hot tea or coffee, and can be mixed into a cold drink as well with a lot of stirring.
-If your set on the alcohol THC mix, consider looking into distillates and other canna oils.
+If you’re set on the alcohol THC mix, consider looking into distillates and other canna oils.

 As much as you want and know you’ll enjoy cannabis added to your meal, remember it is a pretty potent psychoactive drug, so make sure to double check that everyone eating your meal knows what’s in their meal and wants to ride the wave with you.